check-spelling-sandbox/hazelcast/docs/design/sql/09-optimizer.md

 ### 1.4 MEMO

-During the optimization, quite a few alternative plans could be created (thousands, millions, etc).
+During the optimization, quite a few alternative plans could be created (thousands, millions, etc.).
 Therefore, it is important to encode the search space efficiently to prevent out-of-memory conditions.
 The so-called **MEMO** data structure is often used for this purpose.